 Julye Bidmead, Ph.D.

-Dr. Julye Bidmead is the Director of the Office of Fellowships and Scholar Programs and an Associate Professor of Religious Studies in Wilkinson College of Arts, Humanities, and Social Sciences.
+Dr. Julye Bidmead is the Director of the Center for Undergraduate Excellence and an Associate Professor of Religious Studies in Wilkinson College of Arts, Humanities, and Social Sciences.
 She received a Ph.D. from Vanderbilt University in Religion.
 Prior to joining Chapman University in 2007, she held faculty positions at Miami University (OH), James Madison University, and California State University, Fresno.
 Dr. Bidmead teaches classes in Religious Studies, FFC, and the University Honors Program.
 She has won several teaching awards including the Valerie Scudder Award and Pedagogical Innovative Award.
 Dr. Bidmead's publications include The Akitu Festival: Religious Continuity and Royal Legitimation in Mesopotamia (Gorgias Press, 2004), Invest Your Humanity (Pickwick, 2016), and numerous articles on Near Eastern religion, ritual studies, and gender.
 Her most recent research project, Recovering Women's Rituals in the Ancient Near East (Equinox Press), explores women's religious roles and rites of passage in ancient Israel, Mesopotamia, and Canaan.
 Dr. Bidmead is currently the Education Director and field archaeologist on the Jezreel Expedition, where she spends her summers excavating the world of the ancient Israelites.

 Roberto Coronel, B.A.

 Director of Academic Advising